 Many factors go into which hands to 3-bet and 4-bet: Position, the opening range of the original raiser, raise size, effective stacks and postflop skill differences.
-If you’re somewhat new to poker, it’s best to start with a solid value-heavy range for both your 3-bets and 4-bets:
+In Texas Holdem, broadway two cards that form a pair have the biggest amount of equity.
+That’s why our go-to play with them is 3-betting.
+If you’re somewhat new to poker, it’s best to start with a solid value-heavy range for both your 3-bets and 4-bets.

 Hands to 3-bet: AA, KK, QQ, JJ, TT, AK, AQs

 Hands to 4-bet: AA, KK, QQ

 Why you shouldn’t worry about 3-bet bluffs & 4-bet bluffs

 The big winners in poker are not obsessing about having balanced 3-bet and 4-bet ranges with a proper amount of bluffs.
 Instead, they’re focused on exploiting their opponents & playing in good games.
 Of course it’s part of a balanced poker strategy to have some bluffs in your range, but first you should learn to play simple, fundamentally sound poker.